 The healthcare field is constantly changing and advancing.
 A great nurse will always see the importance of continuous training and education.
 It is a vital part of your role to better your skills and learn new techniques.

 On average, a student pursuing an Associate’s Degree in Nursing (ADN) can expect their tuition bill to run anywhere from $6,000 to $40,000.
 This degree typically takes two years to receive.
 It is important to keep in mind that the total cost will depend on the state you live in and the type of college you choose.

 Bachelor’s of Science in Nursing (BSN) Cost

 If you are looking to obtain your Bachelor’s of Science in Nursing (BSN) you can plan on the total cost running anywhere from $40,000 to over $100,000.
 This degree typically takes four years to receive.
 Again, keep in mind that the total cost will depend on the state you live in and the type of college you choose.

 Master’s of Science in Nursing (MSN) Cost

 If you’re looking to further your education after you receive your BSN degree, then a Master’s of Science in Nursing is the next step.
-The cost of obtaining this type of degree can range anywhere from $35,000 to $60,000 depending on the state you’re located in and university you choose.
-Keep in mind that this degree is not required for you to work as a registered nurse, but it is an option to advance your career path.
+The cost of obtaining this type of degree can range anywhere from $35,000 to $60,000.
+Cost depends on the state you’re located in and university you choose.
+Keep in mind that this degree is not required for you to work as a registered nurse.
+It is an option to advance your career path though.

 Becoming a registered nurse is quite the adventure, but definitely one worth taking.
 There are various steps you need to take in order to start your dream job as a nurse.
 Let’s walk through the steps together.